PlaidCloud/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 Horizontal pod autoscaling does not apply to objects that can't be scaled (for example: a {{< glossary_tooltip text="DaemonSet" term_id="daemonset" >}}.)

-The HorizontalPodAutoscaler is implemented as a Kubernetes API resource and a
+The HorizontalPodAutoscaler is implemented as a PlaidCloud API resource and a
 {{< glossary_tooltip text="controller" term_id="controller" >}}.
 The resource determines the behavior of the controller.
-The horizontal pod autoscaling controller, running within the Kubernetes
+The horizontal pod autoscaling controller, running within the PlaidCloud
 {{< glossary_tooltip text="control plane" term_id="control-plane" >}}, periodically adjusts the
 desired scale of its target (for example, a Deployment) to match observed metrics such as average CPU utilization, average memory utilization, or any other custom metric you specify.